tlcconfig.options

 port: 5015

-argument: str = <Multiline-String>#
+argument: str = <Multiline-String>

 The command line argument for this option

-data_type: Any = None#
+data_type: Any = None

 The type of the option’s value

-required: bool = False#
+required: bool = False

 Whether this option is required or not

-validate_func: Callable[[Any], bool] | None = None#
+validate_func: Callable[[Any], bool] | None = None

 A function to validate the value of this option

-transform_func: Callable[[Any, tlcconfig.options.ConfigSource], Any] | None = None#
+transform_func: Callable[[Any, tlcconfig.options.ConfigSource, str | None], Any] | None = None

 A function to transform the value of this option before reading it.

 The use case for this is e.g. to expand environment variables or do shell expansion in the value.
+If the option is compound, the function will be applied to compound input and should return a compound value.

-format_func: Callable[[Any], str | list[str]] = None#
+format_func: Callable[[Any], object] = None

 A function to format the value for this option in serialization.